Response of a Kerr black hole to a generic tidal perturbation: Dynamical Love numbers of an extremal Kerr black hole

 Since we are working with BHs, we can further simplify the solution by implementing the purely ingoing boundary condition at the horizon.
-To implement the same, we will require the $r\to r_{+}$ (or, $z\to 0$) limit of the above solution, which yields:
+To implement the same, we will require the $r\to r_{+}$ (or, $z\to 0$) limit of the above solution, which yields

 where $\mathcal{C}\equiv 2i(m-2M\omega)$.
 The first term contains $\bar{z}^{-2s}$, which arises from $\Delta^{-s}$, and hence corresponds to the ingoing mode at the event horizon~\cite{Teukolsky:1974yv}.
-On the other hand, the outgoing mode at the horizon $\exp[-2i(m-2M\omega)(r_{*}/2M)]$, where $r_*$ is Tortoise coordinate, behaves as $e^{\mathcal{C}/\bar{z}} \bar{z}^{4iM\omega}$ near the horizon\footnote{Note that the Tortoise coordinate can be expressed in terms of the radial coordinate $r$ as,
+On the other hand, the outgoing mode at the horizon $\exp[-2i(m-2M\omega)(r_{*}/2M)]$, where $r_*$ is tortoise coordinate, behaves as $e^{\mathcal{C}/\bar{z}} \bar{z}^{4iM\omega}$ near the horizon.\footnote{Note that the tortoise coordinate can be expressed in terms of the radial coordinate $r$ as,

 Therefore, we can write down the outgoing term as $e^{-2i(m-2M\omega)(r_{*}/2M)}\sim e^{\mathcal{C}/\bar{z}}\bar{z}^{4iM\omega}\bar{z}^{-2im}$.
-Note that the term $\bar{z}^{-2im}$ is unaccounted for, and is a general feature of extremal BHs.}.
-Thus, the second term in \ref{R_near_ext} is the outgoing mode at the event horizon, implying that $c_2$ must be zero, which brings us to the following solution of the radial Teukolsky equation for generic perturbation of Kerr BH,
+Note that the term $\bar{z}^{-2im}$ is unaccounted for and is a general feature of extremal BHs.} Thus, the second term in \ref{R_near_ext} is the outgoing mode at the event horizon, implying that $c_2$ must be zero, which brings us to the following solution of the radial Teukolsky equation for generic perturbation of Kerr BH,

-The subsequent computation of the tidal response function for an extremal Kerr BH proceeds identically, where one determines the coefficient of $\bar{z}^{-\beta}$ in the intermediate region (large $r$ or large $z$ limit).
-Here too, in the linear order of $M\omega$, $\bar{z}^{-\beta}$ can be written as $\bar{z}^{-2l-1}(1+2N\ln \bar{z})$, which will yield the log-running behaviour of the tidal response function.
-However, following the arguments laid down in the previous section we define the tidal response function without the logarithmic term as
+The subsequent computation of the tidal response function for an extremal Kerr BH proceeds identically, where one determines the coefficient of $\bar{z}^{-\beta}$ in the intermediate region (large $r$ or large $\bar{z}$ limit).
+Here, too, in the linear order of $M\omega$, $\bar{z}^{-\beta}$ can be written as $\bar{z}^{-2l-1}(1+2N\ln{\bar{z}})$, which will yield the following tidal response function: